 4. Clean your case

-You should also clean your retainer case regularly.
+Also make sure to clean your retainer case regularly.
 Try cleaning it once a day before you put your retainer away.
-Gently scrub all surfaces it in warm, soapy water, rinse it off, and pat to dry.
+Gently scrub all surfaces pf it in warm, soapy water.
+Then rinse it off and pat to dry.